tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 - ***Case 1: When $X$ and $Y$ are different in more than two dimensions.***

-We clearly stated that we can only transition to those states where either one of the variable changes it value or all the variables remain the same.
+We clearly stated that we can only transition to those states where either one of the variables changes its value or all the variables remain the same.
 This means that, for this case, $\mathbb{T}_{xy} = 0$.

 $$
 \begin{gather*}